 After you’ve followed the installation instructions, you can start creating subdomains.
 You’ll need to first create the child multisite installs.
 When you do, note the ID number of each install.

-Then, go to Settings -> Domains and enter the site ID and domain name of each child site.
+Then, go to Settings -> Domains and enter the site ID and desired domain name (without the “http://”) of each child site.

 After I did this, I navigated to one of my unique domain names and it redirected to one of the WordPress Multisite pages!
 That was good, but not exactly what I wanted.
 I wanted the unique domain name to mask the WP Multisite subdirectory.